-- 341. All Defendants violated numerous statutes, including but not limited to Cal.
+- 383. All Defendants violated numerous statutes, including but not limited to Cal.
 Civil Code § 1941, Cal.
 Gov't §§ 12955 et. seq.; Cal.
 Health & Safety Code § 17920.3, Cal.
 Code Regs. tit.
 25, §§ 34, 8417, Orange County, Cal., Municipal Code § 7-9-148.8(d)(7) (2013) and Anaheim Municipal Code §§ 18.38.125.0404-0405; 18.38.125.1101-1102 (2012).
 These statutes were meant to protect persons like Plaintiffs.
-These statutes are enactments within the meaning of California Government Code § 815.6. - 342.
-Defendants Illumination Foundation, Midnight Mission, and Mercy House Living Centers violated California Civil Code § 1714.
+These statutes are enactments within the meaning of California Government Code § 815.6. - 384.
+Defendants Illumination Foundation, Midnight Mission, and Mercy House violated California Civil Code § 1714.
 This statute was meant to protect persons like Plaintiffs.
-This statute is an enactment within the meaning of California Government Code § 815.6. - 343.
-California Gov't Code § 815.2 provides that a public entity is liable for injury caused by its employee acting within the scope of their employment if the act or omission would have given rise to a cause of action against that employee.
+This statute is an enactment within the meaning of California Government Code § 815.6. - 385.
+California Government Code § 815.2 provides that a public entity is liable for injury caused by its employee acting within the scope of their employment if the act or omission would have given rise to a cause of action against that employee. - 386.
+California Government Code § 815.4 provides that a public entity is liable for injury caused by its independent contractors to the same extent that the public entity would be subject to such liability if it were a private person.
+On information and belief, Defendants County and Anaheim had actual notice of the negligence of their contractors, Midnight Mission, Mercy House, and Illumination Foundation.
+Illumination Foundation had notice of the negligence of its contractor, Protection America.
+Defendants County, Anaheim, and Illumination Foundation had a non-delegable duty to provide habitable shelter free from discrimination, and these Defendants failed to adequately supervise their independent contractors.

-- 344. California Government Code § 815.6 provides for liability against a public entity when: (1) the entity violates an enactment; (2) the plaintiffs are in the class of persons protected by the enactment; (3) the enactment is intended to protect against the type of injury complained of by the plaintiffs; (4) the violation of the enactment is the proximate cause of the injury; and (5) the public entity did not exercise reasonable diligence in discharging its duty established by the enactment. - 345.
-An enactment includes a federal or state constitutional provision, a statute, charter provision, ordinance, or properly adopted regulation. - 346.
-Defendants County, City, Illumination Foundation, Midnight Mission, and Mercy House Living Centers are all public entities within the meaning of California Government Code § 815.6. - 347.
-Defendants have statutory and common-law duties to maintain their facilities so that they are sanitary and fit for human habitation, and to ensure that their employees and contractors do not take actions that violate residents' rights. - 348.
+- 387. California Government Code § 815.6 provides for liability against a public entity when: (1) the entity violates an enactment; (2) the plaintiffs are in the class of persons protected by the enactment; (3) the enactment is intended to protect against the type of injury complained of by the plaintiffs; (4) the violation of the enactment is the proximate cause of the injury; and (5) the public entity did not exercise reasonable diligence in discharging its duty established by the enactment. - 388.
+An enactment includes a federal or state constitutional provision, a statute, charter provision, ordinance, or properly adopted regulation. - 389.
+Defendants County, Anaheim, Illumination Foundation, Midnight Mission, and Mercy House are all public entities within the meaning of California Government Code § 815.6. - 390.
+Defendants have statutory and common-law duties to maintain their facilities so that they are sanitary and fit for human habitation, and to ensure that their employees and contractors do not take actions that violate residents' rights. - 391.
 Defendants have failed to comply with these duties, resulting in the sexual harassment and conditions described above.
-This failure has resulted in physical and mental injuries to plaintiffs Patrick Bui, Deborah Kraft, Jordynne Lancaster, Catherine Moore, Joshua Ogle, Wendy Powitzky, Callie Rutter, and Cyndi Utzman.
-Defendants' failure to comply with these duties has also harmed Plaintiff Oma's Angel Foundation, by diverting resources from its mission, and forcing it to assist shelter residents harmed by Defendants' unsanitary conditions and violations of residents' rights. - 349.
-Defendants' negligence was a substantial factor in causing Plaintiffs' harm. - 350.
+This failure has resulted in physical and mental injuries to Mr. Bui, Ms. Kraft, Ms. Lancaster, Ms. Moore, Mr. Ogle, Ms. Powitzky, Ms. Rutter, Mr. Hogan, Mr. Martinez, and Ms. Utzman.
+Defendants' failure to comply with these duties has also harmed Plaintiff Oma's Angel Foundation, by diverting resources from its mission, and forcing it to assist shelter residents harmed by Defendants' unsanitary conditions and violations of residents' rights.

+- 392. Defendants' negligence was a substantial factor in causing Plaintiffs' harm. - 393.
 Defendants' conduct in tortiously breaching their duty to maintain their shelters in habitable conditions, free of discrimination, has been grossly negligent.